helixml/docs/content/helix/examples/apps/tools-api-simple/index.md

 ---
-title: Helix API Tools - Example
+title: Helix API Tools
+linkTitle: Connecting an API
 description:  Learn how to set up and manage a Helix API Tool within the Helix platform.
 weight: 3
 aliases:
 - /helix/develop/tools-example/
+- /helix/develop/helix-tools-example/
 ---

 This page describes how to set up and manage a Helix API Tool within the Helix platform.